Sneezry/vscode-devto/README.md

 ## Upload images

+- Open or create a post
+- Click `Upload images` on bottom left cornor of VS Code
+- Paste your GitHub personal access token if you haven't set

+You can generate new GitHub personal access token from <https://github.com/settings/tokens>.
+Click `Generate new token`, and check `repo` scope.

-You can find serval VS Code extensions to allow you to upload file online, such as [Azure Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage).
-Or if you prefer to host images on GitHub, you can open the specific repository folder with VS Code, and push any changes with VS Code built-in git extension.
+You can also find serval VS Code extensions to allow you to upload file online, such as [Azure Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage).

 ## License